Michael B’s Jerseys & T's

 Will you PRINT even this design???

 Any design that is intended to bully or intimidate anyone is a HUGE no way in our book!
 Extremely vulgar wording & nudity is also usually a no for us.
 We reserve our rights to not print any design we chose, BUT, designs that are simply in opposition to an idea, belief, philosophy or political agenda are almost always a yes, even if that design is the exact opposite of our own personal views.
 Our 1st Amendment is #1 for a reason.
-Everyone has the right to have their voices heard, within reason of course.
-However, each individual design will be considered based on its own merit, but if the design is simply name-calling at a grade school playground level…..please, go play somewhere else!
+Everyone has the right to have their voices heard, but within reason of course.
+Each individual design will be considered based on its own merit, but if the design is simply name-calling at a grade school playground level…..please, go play somewhere else!
 Consider advocating for what you are supporting, not advocating for what you hate.
 It makes life far more enjoyable for yourself and our diverse community.

 What about misprints, will I get 30 shirts if I order 30?